FREQUENTLY ASKED QUESTIONS

 Do you take orders all year or just in the spring and summer?

 We take and fill orders all year.
-Typically during "the season" we ship orders within one day, and often within hours, of receipt.
-In the off season, it may take a few days longer.
+Typically during "the season" which we define as spring and summer, we ship orders within one day, and often within hours, of receipt.
+In the off-season, it may take a few days longer.
 Please plan appropriately when you order.

 Since you ship so promptly, is there really any advantage to ordering at the beginning of the season rather than waiting until I know exactly what my requirements will be?

 Yes.
 Ordering early is a good idea.
 We try to accurately forecast the need for awards for each season and base our inventories on that forecast, but sometimes we are wrong.
 If we run out of inventory it can take up to 5 weeks to replace it.
-Your best defense against the possibility of us running out is for you to order early and have enough awards on hand to cover our anticipated demand.
-Of course, you can always place a second or third order if you need to.
+Your best defense against the possibility of us running out is for you to order early and have enough awards on hand to cover your anticipated demand.
+Of course, you can always place a second or third order if you need to and we will do our best to fill it.

 I run an archery program at a US military base overseas.
 Can we become members of the CAA?
 Will you ship awards internationally?